 With tools and processes established in the instantiation phase, measurable returns on investment (ROI) are identified in the value realization phase.
 Initial processes are adjusted to accelerate publishing and maintenance, and interest in KM spreads beyond a core department.

-Knowledge sharing and collaboration are now commonplace, allowing new approaches to staffing and organizational structures.
-KM processes are extended though every phase is applied to each pillar, the progression looks different for each of the four aspects being examined.
+Knowledge creation, sharing and collaboration are now commonplace, allowing new approaches to staffing and organizational structures.
+KM processes are extended though every phase is applied to each pillar, the progression looks different for each of the four aspects being examined for the development of knowledge management.

 In the recognition phase of corporate culture, employees are regularly recognized and rewarded for hoarding knowledge, rather than sharing it with their peers.
 When knowledge is shared, it is common for people other than the creator or expert in that field take credit.